BZoennchen/supercollider-book/_sources/chapters/supercollider/communication/1-midi.md

 If we wanna control the length of a note via keyboard we need a sustaining envelope within the ``SynthDef``.
 Let us change the definition accordingly.
-I change only one line of the definition introducing an attack-sustain-release envelope using a fast attack, a sustain level at half the amplitude and a parameterizes release.
+I change only one line of the definition introducing an attack-sustain-release envelope using a fast attack, a sustain level at half the amplitude and a parameterized release.

 ```isc
 env = EnvGen.ar(Env.asr(0.001, 0.5, rel), gate: gate, doneAction: Done.freeSelf);